samratbhatnagar/azure-docs-data/docs/data-guide/big-data/real-time-processing.md

 ### Analytics and reporting

 - **Azure Analysis Services**, **Power BI**, and **Microsoft Excel**.
 Processed real-time data that is stored in an analytical data store can be used for historical reporting and analysis in the same way as batch processed data.
 Additionally, Power BI can be used to publish real-time (or near-real-time) reports and visualizations from analytical data sources where latency is sufficiently low, or in some cases directly from the stream processing output.

+- **Azure Databricks**.
+Azure Databricks notebooks can be constructed to present reports and visualizations that update in near-real time based on the streaming data processed with Spark Structured Streaming.
+Additionally, by creating a scheduled job, you can create dashboards that update periodically against processed streaming data, with the dashboard visualizations automatically updating each time the scheduled job runs.

 For more information, see [Analytics and reporting](../technology-choices/analysis-visualizations-reporting.md).